-Wrongful deaths are one of the most difficult types of cases that we handle here at the Law Offices of J. Price McNamara.
+Wrongful deaths are one of the most difficult types of cases that we handle here at J. Price McNamara ERISA Insurance Claim Attorney.
 Whether it’s pedestrians who get hit by out-of-control cars, victims of falling objects from great heights, or other freak accidents that result in fatalities, the families that are left behind are left with pain and grief.
 Last year in Metairie, a tractor driver who was towing a float for the local parade was killed by an allegedly drunk driver, who was being chased by Jefferson Parish Sheriff officers.
 This past February, the family chose to file a wrongful death suit against one of the officers involved in the chase and against the parade organizers.
 Let’s take a look at the details.

 What Happened in this Case?